-Accessible Parking at UNM for the Mobility Impaired
+ADA Accessible Parking at UNM for the Mobility Impaired

-- Any designated ADA/Handicapped parking space.
+- Any designated accessible parking space.

 Disabled Veteran Plates

-- A valid ADA/handicap license plate that includes the International Symbol of Access (ISA) – also known as the (International) Wheelchair Symbol – and has been personally issued to the disabled veteran
+- A valid state-issued accessible license plate that includes the International Symbol of Access (ISA) – also known as the (International) Wheelchair Symbol – that has been personally issued by the state to the disabled veteran; or

-Discouraging Abuse of ADA/Handicapped Parking
+Discouraging Abuse of ADA Accessible Parking

-ADA/Handicapped Parking Enforcement Authority
+Accessible Parking Enforcement Authority